thetillhoff/learning-rust/dfc/README.md

 # Show structure with a few rows of data
 dfc –-source A.csv –-head

+# Customize headers
-dfc –-source A.csv –-headers=false
+dfc –-source A.csv –-source-has-headers=false
+dfc --source A.csv --destination-headers='Id,First Name'
-dfc –-source A.csv –-include-headers='Id,First Name'
+dfc –-source A.csv –-include-header-by-name='Id,First Name'
+dfc –-source A.csv –-include-header-by-index='0,2'
+dfc –-source A.csv --exclude-header-by-name='Id'
-dfc –-source A.csv --exclude-headers='Id'
+dfc –-source A.csv --exclude-header-by-index='0,2'

 # Defaults
 # If no source is provided, read from stdin
 # If no destination is provided, write to stdout
-dfc # read from stdin, write to stdout
+dfc --source-format csv --destination-format json # read from stdin, write to stdout

 # Evaluate types of columns
 dfc --source A.csv # auto-detect source format based on file extension